-Jane Terry is an experienced policy and legislative leader with nearly 20 years of experience working with local, state and federal government officials on transportation, telecommunications, workplace safety, community development and healthcare initiatives.
+Jane Terry is the vice president of government affairs at the National Safety Council.
+An experienced policy and legislative leader, she has more than 20 years of experience working with local, state and federal government officials on transportation, telecommunications, workplace safety, community development and healthcare initiatives.

-Prior to joining the National Safety Council, Jane served as the director of government affairs at the National Transportation Safety Board.
-In this role, she effectively communicated the work of the NTSB to Congressional leaders resulting in a higher level of funding for the agency during a time of budget cuts.
-Her education and advocacy efforts resulted in many NTSB safety recommendations in the areas of aviation, pipeline, rail and highway safety becoming law.
+Prior to joining the National Safety Council, Jane served as the director of government affairs at the National Transportation Safety Board (NTSB).
+In this role, she improved transportation nationwide by advocating for NTSB safety recommendations in the areas of aviation, pipeline, rail and highway safety becoming law.

-Jane led her own government relations firm in Atlanta, GA, handling transportation and local government policy at the state and federal levels.
-Prior to that, she worked in Washington, D.C. on the staff of Georgia Senator Max Cleland.
+Jane led her own government relations firm in Atlanta, handling transportation and local government policy at the state and federal levels.
+Prior to that, she worked in Washington, D.C., on Capitol Hill.

-Originally from Austell, GA, Jane graduated from the University of North Carolina at Chapel Hill with a degree in political science and economics.
-She lives in Arlington, VA, with her husband and two daughters.
+Originally from Austell, Georgia, Jane graduated from the University of North Carolina at Chapel Hill with a degree in political science and economics.